St. George's, Saint George, Grenada

 Erected by Grenada National Trust.

 Topics.
 This historical marker is listed in these topic lists: Churches & Religion • Civil Rights • Colonial Era • Man-Made Features.
+A significant historical year for this entry is 1831.

 Location.
-12° 3.057′ N, 61° 45.214′ W. Marker is in St. George's, Saint George.
+12° 3.057′ N, 61° 45.214′ W. Marker is in Saint George's, Saint George.
 Marker is on Grand Etang Road just south of Young Street, on the left when traveling south.
 Touch for map.
 Touch for directions.

-(about 180 meters away); Sedan Porches (about 240 meters away); Historic Sedan Chair Portico (about 240 meters away); Roman Catholic Cathedral (approx. 0.3 kilometers away); Destruction of the Bianca C (approx. 0.4 kilometers away); St. George's Methodist Church (approx. 0.4 kilometers away).
-Touch for a list and map of all markers in St. George's.
+Other nearby markers.
+At least 8 other markers are within walking distance of this marker.
+Grenada National Museum (about 120 meters away, measured in a direct line); Antilles Hotel (about 120 meters away); Assassination of Maurice Bishop (about 180 meters away); Sedan Porches (about 240 meters away); Historic Sedan Chair Portico (about 240 meters away); Roman Catholic Cathedral (approx. 0.3 kilometers away); Destruction of the Bianca C (approx. 0.4 kilometers away); St. George's Methodist Church (approx. 0.4 kilometers away).
+Touch for a list and map of all markers in Saint George's.

 Credits.
 This page was last revised on June 12, 2019.
-It was originally submitted on June 11, 2019, by J. Makali Bruton of Querétaro, Mexico.
-This page has been viewed 66 times since then.
-Photos: 1, 2, 3. submitted on June 11, 2019, by J. Makali Bruton of Querétaro, Mexico.
+It was originally submitted on June 11, 2019, by J. Makali Bruton of Accra, Ghana.
+This page has been viewed 160 times since then and 18 times this year.
+Photos: 1, 2, 3. submitted on June 11, 2019, by J. Makali Bruton of Accra, Ghana.
 4. submitted on June 12, 2019.